-As a leading branding and digital agency, we use a number of tools to execute work on behalf of clients and to help those clients understand our design decisions.
+As both a branding and digital agency, we use a number of tools to execute work on behalf of clients and to help those clients understand our design decisions.
 Stylescapes are one of those tools.

 A stylescape is an opportunity to demonstrate to the client how a brand will look and feel.
 It’s a collection of brand assets - colors, typography, images, language tone, design elements etc. - combined together to provide an overall visual aesthetic of a brand.
 In short, stylescapes show how the brand would look and feel as it would be executed across anything the brand touches, but without carrying those decisions through to collateral.